forcedotcom/salesforce-deskcom-api/README.md

-# DeskApi a client for APIv2
+# DeskApi a client for API v2
-## An Awesomely (Un)official Desk API Client
+## An official Desk API Client

 DeskApi takes the capabilities of the Desk.com API and wraps them up in a Ruby client so that it's easy-as-pie to get working with your support site's API.

-Desk publishes a changelog monthly, which you can keep up with at [dev.desk.com/API/changelog](http://dev.desk.com/API/changelog).
+Desk.com publishes a change log monthly, which you can keep up with at [dev.desk.com/API/changelog](http://dev.desk.com/API/changelog).

 We do our best to keep DeskApi, but please don't hesitate to open an